haozhuang0000/NER_News/README.md

 4. run `generate_mapping_company.py --embedding_method Local` to do similarity calculation

 Option 2:

-- run code in one shot
+run code in one shot:

-run `run.py --embedding_method Local` for all functionality
+- run `main.py --embedding_method Local` for all functionality